Download full CV here

 Biography

-Mengia Tschalaer holds a Ph.D. in law and society and an M.A. in sociocultural anthropology, international law, and East Asian art history from University of Zurich.
-She has taught courses on law and society, transnational feminisms, and intersectionality at Columbia University and City University of New York.
+Mengia Tschalaer has taught undergraduate courses on law and society, transnational feminisms, and intersectionality at Columbia University and City University of New York.
 She was a Visiting Scholar and a Research Fellow at the Center for Gender and Sexuality Law, Columbia Law School.
 Her research received support from the Swiss National Science Foundation, University of Zurich, City University of New York,the European Commission and the Heinrich Böll Foundation.